bhoomika1714/SoftwareEngineering/Chapter2.md

 chances of delays caused by evolving customer needs.
 * **Continuous Feedback:** Frequent feedback from customers and stakeholders helps in refining the product early and often, reducing rework and accelerating deployment.
+---
+### Agile Project Management:-
+* The principal responsibility of software project managers is to manage the project so that the software is delivered on time and within the planned budget for the project.
+* The standard approach to project management is plan-driven.
+Managers draw up a plan for the project showing what should be delivered, when it should be delivered and who will work on the development of the project deliverables.
+* Agile project management requires a different approach, which is adapted to incremental development and the practices used in agile methods.